Kalinka9/Kalinka9.github.io/README.md

 Getting started with Texto AI is a breeze:

 1. **Get Texto AI:** You can download and install Texto AI from our website.
-It's your one-stop solution for text improvement.
+It's your one-stop solution for text Enhancement.

 2. **Configuration:** Personalize Texto AI to meet your specific writing needs by adjusting the settings and preferences.